 It is well known that sleep and stress are correlated.
-Akerstedt, Fredlund, Gillberg, and Jansson, (2002) explored the relationship between sleep disturbance and work-related stress using cross-sectional survey data obtained from the National Survey of Living Conditions, collected yearly by Statistics Sweden.
-A representative sample of 58,115 individuals (aged 18 to 64 years) was selected over a period of 20 years at regular intervals.
-They were interviewed on issues related to work and health.
+Akerstedt, Fredlund, Gillberg, and Jansson, (2002) explored the relationship between sleep disturbance and work-related stress using cross-sectional survey data obtained from the National Survey of Living Conditions (ULF), conducted annually by Statistics Sweden.
+A representative sample of 58,115 individuals (aged 18 to 64 years) was selected at regular intervals over a period of 20 years and interviewed on issues related to work and health.
 Consistent with other studies, findings show hectic work and high physical workload related to higher sleep problems.
 In addition, significant predictors for sleep disturbance that emerged from the multiple regression analysis were female gender, age 50 years and older, long-term illness, hectic and physically strenuous work, and shift work.
 Socioeconomic status was not found to be associated with disturbed sleep.
 Long-term illness was the strongest predictor.

 Morin, Rodrigue, & Ivers (2003) examined the relationship of stress and coping skills to patterns of sleep.
 The study participants were 38 women and 29 men (age average of 39.6 years).
 Forty participants had insomnia while the rest were good sleepers.
-They found that poor sleepers had a higher appraisal of the the effect of daily minor stressors and the intensity of major negative life events than those who were good sleepers, even though both groups had equivalent numbers of minor stressful life events (Morin et al., 2003).
+They found that poor sleepers rated the impact of daily minor stressors and the intensity of major negative life events higher than those who were good sleepers, even though both groups had equivalent numbers of minor stressful life events (Morin et al., 2003).
 The implication was that the appraisal of stressors and perceived lack of control over stress were more important influences to poor sleep than the number of stressful events.
 In addition, the findings interestingly showed that poor sleepers relied significantly on emotion-oriented coping strategies intended to alleviate emotional distress.
 No significant difference was found between the groups who were users of taskoriented coping strategies.
 A longitudinal study that examines the changes in sleep quality of emotion-oriented coping strategy users over time and other possible moderating factors such as perception of control would be valuable.
 The limitation of the study was the use of subjective and self-reported measures, which may be affected by recall biases.
 Akerstedt et al. (2007) used polysomnographic recordings to demonstrate the negative effect of stress on sleep.
 Sleep recordings were done on 33 normal subjects aged 28 to 69 years of age, for three nights.
-The subjects rated their level of stress/worries everyday at bedtime.
+The participants made daily ratings of the level of stress/worries at bedtime and also two-hourly ratings of stress.
 Sixteen subjects who differed in stress/worries between nights 2 and 3 were analyzed.
-During the nights when higher stress/worry bedtime rating were given, a significantly lower sleep efficiency, a higher wake percentage and a longer latency to Stage 3 were observed.
+During the nights when higher stress/worry bedtime rating were given, a significantly lower sleep efficiency, a higher wake percentage and a longer latency to Stage 3 (33.9 min versus 18.3 min) were observed.
 The finding of the association of poorer sleep with higher stress supports result of studies that used self-reported measures.
 The strength of the study is that sleep recording is done at home instead of a laboratory, which may alter a normal stress response.
 The weakness is the small sample size and the short amount of time (2 days) used in the analysis.
 Data collection over a period of a few weeks would strengthen the analysis and conclusion of the study.
 Perception of stress and sensed lack of control appear to increase the vulnerability to sleep disturbances.
 Treatment for poor sleep should include methods designed to teach effective stress evaluation and coping that can be easily integrated to everyday life.